beaker-project/beaker-project.org/dev/tech-roadmap.rst

 be a substantially better fit for Beaker's dynamic provisioning use case than oVirt.

+As part of this, Beaker will need to be updated to support OpenStack's host initialisation capabilities rather than relying solely on kickstart post operations.

 OpenStack also offers some interesting possibilities in terms of dynamically creating isolated subnets.
 Integrating with that could allow Beaker to support testing of scenarios that are currently difficult to set up due to interference with the network of the hosting lab.
-For example, a full Beaker provisioning cycle currently can't be tested easily within Beaker, as doing so requires taking control of DHCP responses, while still retaining access to the distro trees used for installation.
+For example, a full bare metal Beaker provisioning cycle currently can't be tested easily within Beaker, as doing so requires taking control of DHCP responses, while still retaining access to the distro trees used for installation.

 Exploration
 -----------